History of Helen Mirren in Timeline

 August 2011: Spiritual Beliefs

-In August 2011, Helen Mirren discussed her spiritual beliefs, expressing a belief in fairies and leprechauns but not in God.
+In the August 2011 issue of Esquire, Helen Mirren discussed her spiritual beliefs, expressing a belief in fairies and leprechauns but not in God.

 In 2010, she was named Sexiest Woman Alive by Esquire, and in a 2011 photo shoot for the magazine, she stripped down and covered up with the Union Jack.

-In 2012, Helen Mirren played Alfred Hitchcock's wife, Alma Reville, in the biopic "Hitchcock".
-Also in 2012, Helen Mirren starred in The Door.
+In 2012, Helen Mirren played Alfred Hitchcock's wife Alma Reville in the biopic Hitchcock and starred in The Door, a claustrophobic drama film directed by István Szabó.

-In 2012, Helen Mirren was selected by Sir Peter Blake to appear in a new version of The Beatles' Sgt.
+In 2012, Helen Mirren was among the British cultural icons selected by Sir Peter Blake to appear in a new version of The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover.

 March 2013: Marks & Spencer Campaign and Best-Dressed List

-In March 2013, Helen Mirren became a model for Marks & Spencer's "Womanism" campaign and was listed as one of the 50 Best-Dressed Over 50 by The Guardian.
+In March 2013, Helen Mirren was announced as a model for Marks & Spencer's "Womanism" campaign and was listed as one of the 50 Best-Dressed Over 50 by The Guardian.

 2013: Hollywood Walk of Fame Star